title

 for the Greeks.

 Homer's Iliad plays on conflicts of will between the gods.
-Destiny is not the will of one god as it would be in Jehovah worship or Islam.
+Destiny is not the will of one god as it would be among Jews, Christians and Muslims.
 None of Homer's gods lays out a general law of historical development.
-A chaos of wills presents conflict, uncertainty and mystery.
-There is no drama in the preordained.
-Instead, for Homer destiny is uncertain and life is dramatic.
+With Homer there is a chaos of wills, including among the gods.
+There is uncertainty and this makes drama.
+(There is no drama in the preordained.)

 The story takes place during what is perceived to be an age of heroes – a time when aristocrats led armies and accepted raiding and plundering as normal activity.
-The most attractive stories were likely to be about men doing big things, and nothing was bigger than war.
+This was a story about men doing big things, and nothing was bigger than war.
 The Iliad extols soldierly honor and duty, the obligation of revenge, pride, class privilege, military prowess and glory.
-The Iliad also extols emotional control over surrender to rage.
-It extols individualism, and it depicts human life as precious.
-The story describes mortals as making decisions committing acts they did not intend, acts originating in emotion as if emotion rather than reason led men to follow the dictates of the gods.
-Dreams are messages from the gods.
+Despite the carnage, it describes life as precious, and it extols emotional control over surrender to rage.
+It describes mortals as committing acts they did not intend, as if emotion led men to follow the dictates of the gods.
+And the dreams of men are messages from the gods.